-The primary objective of this research is to establish what supports people with mental and intellectual impairments need when participating in consumer transactions and which support models may assist them to engage more equitably in consumer transactions.
+The primary objective of this research was to establish what supports people with mental and intellectual impairments need when participating in consumer transactions and which support models may assist them to engage more equitably in consumer transactions.
 The ultimate aim is to build expertise and tools for wider industry participation in supporting people with disabilities to be fully included as economic actors.

 In addition, a ‘back-end’ study of consumer transactions is currently being developed to examine access to justice/dispute resolution for individuals with mental and intellectual impairments.
 It will involve a 6-month pilot-study centred in Victoria.
 Similar to the front-end study, a model of support will be developed to address the support needs of consumers seeking redress for inequitable consumer transactions.